saadk555/saadk555/README.md

 - 👋 Hi, I’m @saadk555
-- Security | DevSecOps (still learning) & Technical Support Engineer (2+ years)
+- DevSecOps | Python (still learning) & been in Technical Support | Sales for 2+ years
-- Currently learning cloud and it's security ...
-- Open for collobration on various security projects
+- Open for collobration on any project that may come under my domain

 - 📫 How to reach me?
 Leave your message at my email & I'll get back to you